-You can get further information to help you live independently at home with the Independent Living Angus online assessment tool.
+You can get further information to help you live independently at home with the Ageing Well Angus online self-assessment tool.
 This online tool asks simple questions about you, your capabilities and your home.
 It then provides ideas on how tasks can be made easier as well as giving details on equipment solutions that are suitable.

 Most of the services are aimed at adults, but some of the information may apply to younger people as well.
-Independent Living Angus offers:
+Ageing Well Angus offers:

-- supported self-assessment for particular problem areas such as falls, difficulty with bathing or using the toilet - suggestions for safe and suitable solutions to help you manage your daily living tasks - options about the purchase or loan of equipment - flexibility in completing your assessment you can look at as much or as little information as you want at your own pace.
+- supported self-assessment for particular problem areas such as falls, difficulty with bathing or using the toilet - suggestions for safe and suitable solutions to help you manage your daily living tasks - options about the purchase or loan of equipment - flexibility in completing your assessment you can look at as much or as little information as you want at your own pace. - The opportunity to learn how you are ageing and what you can consider doing to live well (Life Curve)